Product Roadmap, Roadmap Management

 10. Microsoft Public Roadmap Example

 Microsoft’s detailed public roadmap clearly lists all features, when they will be released and the quantum of pending work.
 Further, it highlights important features and gives information to clients about consumer and business-focused attributes.
-The public roadmap keeps its users informed without any additional effort.

 Microsoft Product Roadmap Example